Mums & Bumps used to be called Bump & Glory. Nothing on the inside has changed, just new packaging.

 That’s it.
 No chemicals, no nasties.

-If you take one a day, you’re treating yourself and your baby to 670mg Omega 3 (560mg DHA, 40mg EPA and 70mg other Omega 3s).
+If you take one a day, you’re treating yourself and your baby to 560mg Omega 3 DHA.
 This is the mother of all pregnancy supplements.

 We make the fish oil in Norway and the capsules in the UK.
 Our fish are sustainably caught from clean, wild waters and FOS & IFFO-RS certified fisheries.

-Even so, it’s always good to check with your doctor before taking supplements like this one if you:
+Even so, it’s always good to check with your doctor before taking supplements like this one if you are on any medication such as blood thinners, are about to have surgery or have health concerns or conditions.

 The capsules don’t need to be kept in the fridge, but best to keep them somewhere cool.